YIZHE12/ML_DeepCT/README.md

 ## [Image registration and stitching](pre_processing)

 Often, industrial CT imaging is limited by its field of view when we are aiming at a high spatial resolution.
-Here, I demonstrated how to use XX and XX for CT image registrion in order to stitch two CT volumn to increase the field of view.
+Here, I demonstrated how to use to use machine learning methods for CT image registrion and to stitch two CT volumn to increase the field of view.

 ## [Image annotation](Label_annotation_with_mouse)